ts-azure-services/batch-doc-pipeline/README.md

 - cloud testing: actually create and write to the blob store directly

 - How does it select files?

 - does this have to be enabled for hierarchial namespace?

+- note that you have to input the endpoint key.
+Can we make that in through key vault?

 https://learn.microsoft.com/en-us/azure/machine-learning/how-to-troubleshoot-data-access?view=azureml-api-2